Dubuque Symphony Orchestra: Musicians

 The DSO employs approximately 60 professional musicians on a yearly contract while the rest of the orchestra consists of substitute players.
 Roughly one-fifth of the contract musicians are local while the remainder travel from larger metropolitan areas like Chicago, Madison, Milwaukee, Des Moines, Iowa City and the Quad Cities.
 Orchestra musicians audition behind a screen so that their identity is unknown to the judges, and the only consideration in their appointment to the orchestra is their musical ability.
 Musicians have only about 3 weeks before the concert to study and rehearse the music, then rehearse together for just 10½ hours before each concert.

 Youth ensembles

-The DSO sponsors two different youth orchestra training programs for young instrumentalists, the [Dubuque Youth Symphony Orchestra] (DYSO) and the Dubuque Youth String Ensemble (DYSE).
+The DSO sponsors four different youth orchestra training programs for young instrumentalists, the [Dubuque Symphony Youth Orchestra] (DSYO)[Dubuque Youth Wind Ensemble] (DYWE), the [Dubuque Youth Philharmonia] (DYP), and the Dubuque Youth String Ensemble (DYSE).
 Students audition annually to become members.

 Dubuque Youth String Ensemble

 The Dubuque Youth String Ensemble (DYSE) is an introductory honors ensemble for young string players.
 The ensemble focuses on developing string technique, ensemble skills, and gaining performance experience.
 Musicians participating in the DYSE will focus on chamber orchestra music as a tool to develop advanced string technique and ensemble skills.
-Musicians performing in the Dubuque Youth String Orchestra generally have 3–4 years of playing experience.
+Musicians performing in the Dubuque Youth String Orchestra generally have 2–4 years of playing experience.

+Dubuque Youth Wind Ensemble

+The Dubuque Youth Wind Ensemble (DYWE) is an intermediate honors ensemble for wind, brass and percussion players.
+The ensemble focuses on developing wind / percussion technique, ensemble skills, and gaining performance experience.
+Musicians participating in the DYWE will focus on advanced middle school to high school repertoire to further advanced ensemble skills, and prepare for performing in a full orchestra setting.
+Musicians performing in the Dubuque Youth Wind Ensemble generally have 3–5 years of playing experience.

+Dubuque Youth Philharmonia

+The Dubuque Youth Philharmonia is an intermediate honors ensemble for young string players.
+The ensemble focuses on advancing string technique, ensemble skills, and gaining performance experience.
+Musicians participating in the DYP will focus on advanced middle school to high school chamber orchestra music to develop advanced string technique and ensemble skills, and prepare for performing in a full orchestra setting.
+Musicians performing in the Dubuque Youth Philharmonia generally have 3–6 years of playing experience.